sagemath/trac_to_gh/Issue 689.md

 # Issue 689: modifying preparse.py to benefit from the Python standard tokenize module

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/689

 Original creator: was